GLOBAL MARKETS-Stocks, euro dip amid political, economic uncertainty

 The mounting political uncertainty in Europe and a dearth of information on Trump's promised pro-growth policies also boosted U.S. Treasury prices, with the 5-year yield touching a two-week low of 1.850 percent.

-"The longer Congress and the Trump administration dither on fiscal stimulus, the less likely in everyone's estimation that it will come to pass," said Aaron Kohli, an interest rate strategist at BMO Capital Markets in New York.
+Japan's Nikkei rose 0.3 percent, with banks rising after U.S. President Donald Trump signed an executive order to scale back regulations in the U.S. financial industry implemented after the financial crisis nearly a decade ago.

+Trump meets Japanese Prime Minister Shinzo Abe on Feb.
+10 and 11, with trade and currencies likely to be on the agenda.

-(Additional reporting by Lewis Krauskopf, Gertrude Chavez-Dreyfuss, Scott DiSavino and Sam Forgione in New York; Editing by Nick Zieminski and Dan Grebler)
+(Additional reporting by Gertrude Chavez-Dreyfuss and Sam Forgione in New York; Danilo Masoni and Helen Reid in London; Editing by Bernadette Baum and Nick Zieminski)

 * Canada innovation minister says "I believe Bombardier is indeed back"